Architects: Campuzano Arquitectos

 Consultant In Sustainability: Jorge Ramirez

-Photographs: Courtesy of Campuzano Arquitectos
+Photographs: Cortesia de Campuzano Arquitectos

+From the architect.
 This particular public educational institution is located on the southern border of the city of Pereira on the Colombian central mountain range.
 Its geographical situation at the limits of the city promotes a new pole for urban development with a growing population that demands public facilities.

 The urban morphology of the city of Pereira is determined by its geography, where a chain of mountains and canyons, running from the south to the north, are intertwined and produce a special urban texture that becomes dense on the peaks.